NautiyalAmit/collegeMp6sem2014/README.md

 					figure, imshow(K)
 					imsave

-- Step 3:Many  times it happens that images  clicked are blurred, due to motion or continious shots since that image is  important for us so  its blurreness has to be reduced so that picture becomes usefull to us.thus a methord is applied to reduce the blureness of an image.
+- **Step 3**:Many  times it happens that images  clicked are blurred, due to motion or continious shots since that image is  important for us so  its blurreness has to be reduced so that picture becomes usefull to us.thus a methord is applied to reduce the blureness of an image.
 Use deconvreg to deblur the image, using a regularized filter.
 A regularized filter can be used effectively when limited information is known about the additive noise. specifying the PSF used to create the blur and the noise power, NP.
  					NP = V*prod(size(I));
 					[reg1 LAGRA] = deconvreg(BlurredNoisy,PSF,NP);
 					figure,imshow(reg1)
 					title('Restored Image')

-- Step  4: The next thing that is done is smoothining of  images, for this  individually all the image are smoothened by using  a special methord that is shown in  part two of this algo. smoothing  is done to make the edges  more detailed and so that they may contain more information in them.
+- **Step  4**: The next thing that is done is smoothining of  images, for this  individually all the image are smoothened by using  a special methord that is shown in  part two of this algo. smoothing  is done to make the edges  more detailed and so that they may contain more information in them.

-%This is Matlab code to implement Gaussian low pass filter and For high Pass Visit.
+**%This is Matlab code to implement Gaussian low pass filter and For high Pass Visit.
 %Gaussian Low Pass filter is used smoothing of an image which is inverse of
-%sharpening.
+%sharpening.**
 					w=imread('NOISE ADDED.jpg');
 					a= imresize(w,0.5);
 					figure(1)